roidelapluie/prometheus-workshop/content/chapter/prometheus.md

 scrape has succeeded, 0 otherwise.
 {{% /info %}}

+- Create blocks from OpenMetrics files or recording rules, aka backfill.

 ---

-## tsdb

-tsdb is an utility provided to debug the prometheus backend, tsdb.
-This is mainly useful for prometheus developers, and is therefore out of scope for this workshop.

----

 ## Adding targets

 {{% note %}}
-At this point, make sure you understand the basis of YAML
+At this point, make sure you understand the basis of [YAML](https://yaml.org).
 {{% /note %}}

 *exercise*